 2. City Palace, Udaipur

 The magnificent City Palace holds great historical importance as it once served as the administrative complex of the Maharanas of Udaipur.
 This beautiful palace was built by Maharana Udai Singh II and was built by his successors for over 400 years.
-Made of marble and granite, the building blends Chinese, medieval, and European architectural styles, So City Palace is the most famous historical place in Udaipur.
+Made of marble and granite, the building blends Chinese, medieval, and European architectural styles.

 There are 11 small palaces and many other amazing structures throughout the complex.
 The view of the exterior of the palace will surely delight you, and so will the interior featuring intricate marble-work, inlay-work, mirror-work, and wall paintings.
-Situated at an altitude of about 598 meters above sea level, the palace complex also offers the most stunning views of the picturesque Lake Pichola.
+Situated at an altitude of about 598 meters above sea level, the palace complex also offers the most stunning views of the picturesque Lake Pichola and find the best Shopping Places in Udaipur near City Palace, where you can buy local handicraft items.

 3. Bagore Ki Haveli, Udaipur